AbenezerMamo/mental-health/readme.md

 ### Why now?

+I can afford to take the reputation risk, lose social capital, and have earned the intellectual freedom.

 ### What is this NOT?

 1. Me caring.
 About your opinion, fact check, and everything in between.